RyanNgCT/EH-Assignment/README.md

 - Pivoting
 - Post-Exploitation Activities

-> **Disclaimer:** The author is **NOT** responsible to any breach of computer system(s) and/or violation of National or International Computer Security Laws, including but not limited to _Singapore Computer Misuse and Cybersecurity Act Chapter 50A_.
+> **Disclaimer:** The author is **NOT** responsible to any breach of computer system(s) and/or violation of National or International Computer Security Laws by third parties (you) accessing this material, including but not limited to _Singapore Computer Misuse and Cybersecurity Act Chapter 50A_.
 By viewing this material, you agree to not use this for malicious intent and for the sole reason of educational purposes only.

 ## Case Scenario